DLAIE/2025-LeaderboardContest/README.md

 Teams will be ranked across multiple categories using a ranking-sum system (lower total rank = better):

-1. **VAE Reconstruction Quality**: MSE and/or SSIM between original and reconstructed images
+1. **VAE Reconstruction Quality**: MSE and SSIM between original and reconstructed images
-2. **VAE Generation Consistency**: (Pretrained) Classifier confidence statistics on samples from latent space
 3. **Flow Model Sample Quality**: Classifier evaluation of end-to-end generated images
 4. **Flow Model Generative Diversity:** Genereate all digits, not just a few.
 5. **Model Efficiency**: Total number of parameters across VAE + flow model
-6. **Training Performance**: Convergence speed and final loss values

 You will perform your own analysis and document them as part of your results, yet the official leaderboard rankings will be computed using Dr. Hawley's measurement codes.